ZaguePrime/OrganizerProject/documentation.md

 {
     //START OF IMPORTANT KEYS
-    is_regex: , //can be true or false group_extension,//can be true or false
+    is_regex: , //can be true or false
+    group_extension: ,//can be true or false
     //END OF IMPORTANT KEYS
     //Cutom categories below this line, eg:
     documents: [aA-zZ]*